canonical/ubuntu-pro-client/docs/howtoguides/enable_in_dockerfile.md

     # system here.
     ###########################################################################
     && apt-get purge --auto-remove -y ubuntu-advantage-tools ca-certificates \
+    #

-    # Finally, we clean up the apt lists which shouldn't be needed anymore
+    # Finally, we clean up the apt lists which should not be needed anymore
-    # because any `apt-get install`s should've happened above.
+    # because any `apt-get install`s should have happened above.
 Cleaning these
     # lists keeps your image smaller.
     && rm -rf /var/lib/apt/lists/*